dvdsmpsn/sveltekit-monday-code-hello-world/README.md

 For local development, a `.env` file (which **should be ignored** using `.gitignore` – don't ever let this file into your repository) works nicely.

+*Aside: SvelteKit will just read the contents of a `.env` file automatically.
+It's not node/express, so there's no need to have a `dotenv` dependency here.*

 `.env`:

 ```